Aiven-Open/klaw-docs/CONTRIBUTING.md

 #### How to fix not signed off commits after the fact

-If you opened a Pull Request but not all commits were signed off, no worries, it can be easily fixed.
+If you opened a Pull Request but not all commits were signed off, no worries, it can be fixed.
 If you had only one commit, go and amend it like follows:

 `git commit --amend --signoff`